home-assistant/home-assistant.io/source/_integrations/fireservicerota.markdown

 This integration provides the following platforms:

 - Sensor: Incoming emergency calls.
 Metadata contains _among other data_ the location of the incident and a text-to-speech URL.
 The integration uses a WebSocket client connection with the service to ensure a minimum delay.
-- Binary Sensor: Your current duty status (as scheduled via the FireServiceRota mobile app and/or website).
+- Binary sensor: Your current duty status (as scheduled via the FireServiceRota mobile app and/or website).
 - Switch: Enabled for 30 minutes after an emergency call. ‘on’ represents a confirmed response.
 Use this to automate your emergency call response and save valuable seconds.

 On how to write automations using these platform read the 'Advanced Configuration' section below.